Wired for Love Online Workshop starts September 22! Sign up today!

 Everything we do as PACT faculty and staff, we strive to do with kindness, empathy, and respect for all.

-We continue our commitment to serve systemically marginalized communities in the field of mental health.
+Next year, we continue our commitment to serve systemically marginalized communities in the field of mental health.
 We’re truly honored to teach PACT to therapists with different backgrounds, lived experience, and perspectives.

 While PACT is a highly rigorous and experiential training, our instructors and staff strive to create safe and supportive learning environments.
 We expect PACT students to join us in wholehearted learning and in their support of a positive and inclusive student culture for all colleagues.